7ever/Nerdo.Africa/README.md

   - Africa's Talking (for SMS notifications and alerts)
   - Safaricom Daraja (for M-Pesa payments)

+## Project Structure

+The project is organized into modular applications within the `nerdo_project/apps` directory:

+- **users**: Handles user authentication, profiles, and role management (Applicant vs. Employer).
+- **learning**: The core AI Learning Hub.
+Generates video roadmaps using Gemini AI and YouTube Data API.
+- **opportunities**: Manages job listings, applications, reminders, and employer dashboards.
+- **community**: A forum for users to share posts, like, and comment.
+- **billing**: Integrates M-Pesa for payment processing.

 ## Local Setup Instructions

 Follow these steps to run the project locally for development or grading.